iainctduncan/papers/source/design.rst

 As a result of this suitability, there is a rich history of Lisp use in musical programming, and Lisp-based musical programming environments abound, both historical and current.
 In addition to those already mentioned, others include
-Common Lisp Music, Common Music Notation, MIDI-Lisp, PatchWork, OpenMusic, cl-collider, and many more (CTN: CLiki n.d.).
+Common Lisp Music, Common Music Notation, MIDI-Lisp, PatchWork, OpenMusic, cl-collider, and many more (CLiki n.d.).

 Thus the choice of Scheme as the language for the project has several important advantages: